Metaverse for Wireless Systems: Architecture, Advances, Standardization, and Open Challenges: Management of Meta Space

 \subsubsection{Low Latency Consensus Algorithms for Blockchain}

+An overview of blockchain for use in a metaverse is given in Fig.~\ref{fig:blockchain}.
+A blockchain in a metaverse can enable secure identity management, distributed metaverse data storage, metaverse entities ownership, scalability, and smart contracts \cite{belotti2019vademecum, berdik2021survey}.
+Typical in a metaverse, there will a wide variety of massive number of players.
+Therefore, there is a need for efficient unique identity management in an immutable manner.
+Additionally, a metaverse data can be stored using the distributed storage in a blockchain using immutable and transparent manner.
+Blockchain can be used to store metaverse data (e.g., pre-trained meta space models and authentication keys) in a distributed manner and thus more robust to failures.
+As the blockchain is based on the distributed concept, therefore, metaverse based on blockchain can enable a scalable operation.
+One of the possible ways to further increase the scalability of blockchain for metaverse can be sharding that uses the concept of dividing the whole network into many sub-networks \cite{yu2020survey,hafid2020scaling}.
 In a metaverse-enabled wireless system, there will be a variety of decentralized and distributed datasets.
 These datasets will be used for various purposes, such as training machine learning models and operations (e.g., cached data and security-related information).
 To enable these datasets in a transparent, efficient, and immutable manner, one can use blockchain \cite{wang2021blockchain}.
 One of the main advantages of blockchain is that no node can change the data without collusion.
 Note that blockchain can update the distributed datasets after running the consensus algorithm.
 A consensus algorithm is a fault-tolerant mechanism that enables an agreement on a set of rules agreed by decentralized nodes in contrast to a centralized authority.
 Therefore, one can use blockchain for various purposes in a metaverse-based wireless system.
 In a metaverse for a wireless system, a set of wireless devices used to train distributed learning leveraged blockchain to avoid a single point of failure issue \cite{kim2019blockchained}.
 Similarly, we can consider wireless miners that communicate with each other.
 Every miner can have a block with two parts: body and header.
 The block body can carry information about metaverse applications (e.g., control data and meta space pre-trained models).
 If some new update is to be added to the blockchain network, a miner generates a hash value after running the consensus algorithm.
 If the hash value is less than the target value, then the miner is allowed to update the distributed ledger by its generated block.
 The generated block is transmitted to all the miners.
 Some of the receiving nodes might be successful in solving the problem and broadcast their own block in the network before receiving the generated block of the other node.
 This event is called forking.
 There must be a measure to avoid this forking event by controlling the block generation rate.
 Another factor is the efficient allocation of wireless resources that can minimize the transmission latency, and thus forking.
 On the other hand, the consensus algorithm must be scalable with low latency.
 Additionally, the consensus algorithms must consider the privacy leakage issue as well because of their distributed nature.
 In a metaverse-based wireless system, there will be a massive number of nodes.
 To handle distributed datasets using blockchain, we must propose consensus algorithms that can work well without adding a significant delay to the system.
 Other than scalability, latency is another issue with running blockchain consensus algorithms.
 Therefore, we must propose novel blockchain consensus algorithms that are scalable and offer low latency along with better privacy preservation.